diwakergupta/stacks-blockchain-tob-audit/sip/sip-001-burn-election.md

 ### Leader volume limits

 A leader propagates blocks irrespective of the underlying burn chain's capacity.
-This poses a DDoS vulnerability to the network:  a high-transaction-volume leader may swamp the peer network with so many transactions and microblocks that the rest of the nodes cannot keep up.
+This poses a denial-of-service vulnerability to the network:  a high-transaction-volume leader may swamp the peer network with so many transactions and microblocks that the rest of the nodes cannot keep up.
 When the next epoch begins and a new leader is chosen, it would likely orphan many of the high-volume